dcilingir2801/one-piece-mini-game/README.md

 ## Backlog Functionalities

-- Debugging issues with slow moving GIFs. <br>
-- No visual and functional overlay of Obstacles and Allies. <br>
 - Improving randomizeAllyGif() to make sure each Ally is shown once and only not yet collected Allies being repeated.

 ## Technologies Used